How to Paint Brick

 The 9 in. x 1/4 in.
 Polyester Adhesive Roller Cover has a hard texture, making it ideal for applying all types of adhesives to smooth surfaces.
 It can be used for stippling and applying sand paints.

-The following product(s) is recommended when stripping is needed.
+The following product(s) is recommended when a topcoat clear finish is desired.

 $0.00